boy1dr/v2v-oh-no/README.md

 *"It's not a bug, it's a feature!"* - The v2v-oh-no development philosophy

+---

-Joking aside, this was just a Sunday afternoon vibe project that i thought could be a nice starting point as a creative or artistic ai fueled pipeline for LocalLLM enthusiasts.
+Joking aside, this was just a Sunday afternoon vibe project that I thought could be a nice starting point as a creative or artistic AI-fueled pipeline for LocalLLM enthusiasts.

-Vibe coded under thread of a big stick by Cluade Sonnet 4.0 (i didn't actually threaten it, but i hear that it can help)
+Vibe coded under threat of a big stick by Claude Sonnet 4.0 (I didn't actually threaten it, but I hear that can help)